What is Cancer?

 When cells grow normally in your body, they divide into exact copies of themselves.
 When there are enough cells needed for a particular part of the body, the cells stop multiplying.

-But sometimes cells grow abnormally.
+Sometimes cells grow abnormally.
 Often, this isn’t dangerous, and the cells grow into a clump of cells known as a benign tumor (similar to a wart).
 These benign tumors grow slowly.
-Often they can be easily removed surgically, or simply ignored.
+Often they can be easily removed surgically, or left alone.

 But at other times, cells start to grow in an “out-of-control” way, invading other parts of the body.
 This type of abnormal cell growth is called cancer.
 Many cancer cells together form a clump or mass called a malignant tumor.
 Other cancers do not form tumors.
 (For example, leukemia is a cancer of the bone marrow and blood.)
 Cancer can also spread from its original location to another part of the body.
 This is called metastatic cancer.